Portfolio

 Where You Invest Matters

-BREIT’s portfolio is concentrated in the South and West, which we believe continue to benefit from outsized population, job and wage growth.4,5
+BREIT’s portfolio is concentrated in Sunbelt markets, which we believe continue to benefit from outsized population, job and wage growth.4,5

 8x